dfki-ric/ugv_nav4d/README.md

 After filtering the splines are sampled using the planning grid resolution and the base cost for each motion is calculated.
 The sampled positions are later used during planning.

+If your environment contains tight spots it is recommended to enable `generateBackwardMotions`.
+Otherwise the planner will have a hard time finding solutions to get to the correct end orientation in tight spots.

 ##### Motion Cost Calculation
 The base cost for each motion is calculated as follows:
 ```